Exit-problem for a class of non-Markov processes with path dependency: Introduction

 \subsection{State of the art}

 Similar systems with path-interaction behaviour have already been studied by numerous researchers for more than 30 years.
-In most of the papers the long-time behaviour of the process is considered.
+In most of the papers, the long-time behaviour of the process is considered.
 One of the first mathematical descriptions of such a process under the name of Self-avoiding random walk is presented by J.R.\ Norris, L.C.G.\ Rogers, and D.\ Williams in \cite{NRW87}.
 Some stochastic properties of the process along with some long-time behaviour results in a particular setting were shown.
 The main difference between the system considered there and ours is that in \cite{NRW87} there is no renormalization of the interaction term with time.
-In \cite{DR92} R.T.\ Durrett and L.C.G.\ Rogers introduce a similar to the previous paper system that aims to model the shape of a growing polymer:
+In \cite{DR92} R.T.\ Durrett and L.C.G.\ Rogers introduce a system that is similar to the one presented in \cite{NRW87} and aims to model the shape of a growing polymer:

 Given the physical interpretation of the process, the authors called this model ``the Brownian Polymers''.
-In this paper asymptotic bounds in dimension $d = 1$ with some assumptions on interaction function were presented, along with some conjectures on more precise long-time behaviour.
+In this paper, asymptotic bounds in dimension $d = 1$ with some assumptions on the interaction function were presented, along with some conjectures on more precise long-time behaviour.
 Among those, the authors conjectured that, in the symmetrical, \textit{repulsive} case with limited interaction ($f(-x) = -f(x)$, $x f(x) \geq 0$, and $f$ has compact support), one can show that $X_t/t \xrightarrow{} 0$ a.s.
 This repulsive case was later studied in the paper \cite{TTV12}, where the conjecture was partially proved (with an additional assumption on smoothness of $f$).